-NOTE: This structure type was added in version 2.2 of this specification.
+NOTE This structure type was added in version 2.2 of this specification.

-Table 97 - Out-of-Band Remote Access (Type 30) Structure
+Table 97 - Out-of-Band Remote Access (Type 30) structure

-Offset Name Length Value Description 00h Туре BYTE 30 Out-of-Band Remote Access indicator 01h Length BYTE 06h Length of the structure 02h Handle WORD Varies The handle, or instance number, associated with the structure 04h Manufacturer Name BYTE STRING The number of the string that contains the manufacturer of the out-of-band access facility
+Offset Name Length Value Description 00h Type BYTE 30 Out-of-Band Remote Access indicator 01h Length BYTE 06h Length of the structure 02h Handle WORD Varies Handle, or instance number, associated with the structure 04h Manufacturer Name BYTE STRING Number of the string that contains the manufacturer of the out-of-band access facility

-Offset Name Length Value Description 05h Connections BYTE Bit-field Identifies the current remote-access connections: Bits 7:2 Reserved for future definition by this specification; set to all zeros Bit 1 Outbound Connection Enabled.
+Offset Name Length Value Description 05h Connections BYTE Bit-field Current remote-access connections: Bits 7:2 Reserved for future definition by this specification; set to all zeros Bit 1 Outbound Connection Enabled.
 Identifies whether (1) or not (0) the facility is allowed to initiate outbound connections to contact an alert management facility when critical conditions occur Bit 0 Inbound Connection Enabled.
 Identifies whether (1) or not (0) the facility is allowed to initiate outbound connections to receive incoming connections for the purpose of remote operations or problem management

-1524 7.32 Boot Integrity Services (BIS) Entry Point (Type 31)
+1539 7.32 Boot Integrity Services (BIS) Entry Point (Type 31)

-- 1525 Structure type 31 (decimal) is reserved for use by the Boot Integrity Services (BIS).
-Refer to the Boot - 1526 Integrity Services API Specification for details.

-NOTE: This structure type was added in version 2.3 of this specification.
+- 1540 Structure type 31 (decimal) is reserved for use by the Boot Integrity Services (BIS).
+Refer to the Boot - 1541 Integrity Services API Specification for details. - 1542 NOTE This structure type was added in version 2.3 of this specification.